xav-b/taskbook/build.md

 ## Things to build

 **New design**
+- What does it do after `global config ready`

 - There is a very common pattern where we grab an item and do some changes using that item own domain (so we don't want to depart from that).
 But to make it work with the storage, you need everytime to `desk.set(item, item.id)`